-If you need assistance choosing hammertoe-friendly footwear, our Chiropodists (foot specialists) can assist you in selecting supportive and accommodative sandals, shoes, and boots that conform to the unique physiology and biomechanical needs of your feet.
+If you need help choosing hammertoe-friendly footwear, our knowledgeable staff can assist you in selecting supportive and accommodating sandals, shoes, and boots that conform to the unique physiology and biomechanical needs of your feet.

-Our foot clinic shoe is open six days a week and offers a large selection of footwear that can accommodate hammertoes.
+Our foot clinic shoe store offers a large selection of footwear that can accommodate hammertoes.
 No appointment is required to browse and try on footwear.